ActianCorp/integration-platform-docs/docs/integration-agent/advanced-topics/manual-agent-registration.md

 ## Step 2: Activate the Device Code

-1. Copy the url from the Step 1 Response in `[verification uri complete]`.
+1. Copy the url from the Step 1 response in `[verification uri complete]`.
 2. Paste in a new browser tab and press **Enter**.
 3. You will be asked to authenticate with Username and API Password (see Prerequisites above).

-Response:
+RESPONSE:
 ```
 # Integration Manager Connection Info
 im.base-url=[base url]